UAV-Painkillers/rotorhazard-msp-osd-injector/README.md

 This step is CRUCIAL.
 Without adding the craft name OSD element, we cannot display any information in the OSD.

+# WARNING
+The current install steps dO NOT WORK
+The firmware is too big to be uploded using the elrs web ui. plewse follow the development settings in order to install it using a serial connection for now. sorry for the inconvenience.

 ### Download the Firmware

 Go to the [Releases section](https://github.com/UAV-Painkillers/rotorhazard-msp-osd-injector/releases) of the GitHub repository.